Health / Health conditions

 • X-rays, MRIs, and other imaging tests often are not needed.

 Studies show that people who get an imaging test for back pain do not get better faster.
-And sometimes they feel worse than people who took over-the-counter pain medicine and followed simple steps, like walking, to help their pain.
 These tests can also lead to unnecessary surgery or treatments.1

 • Start with your primary care provider (PCP).